cockroachdb/docs/v1.1/initialize-a-cluster.md

 toc: false
 ---

 <span class="version-tag">New in v1.1:</span> This page explains the `cockroach init` [command](cockroach-commands.html), which you use to perform a one-time initialization of a new multi-node cluster.
+The target of the `cockroach init` command must appear in the `--join` flag of the [`cockroach start`](start-a-cluster.html) command which have been run on the other nodes in the cluster.
 For a full walk-through of the cluster startup and initialization process, see one of the [Manual Deployment](manual-deployment.html) tutorials.

 {{site.data.alerts.callout_info}}When <a href="start-a-node.html#start-a-single-node-cluster">starting a single-node cluster</a>, you don't need to use the <code>cockroach init</code> command.
 You can simply run the <code>cockroach start</code> command without the <code>--join</code> flag to start and initialize the single-node cluster.{{site.data.alerts.end}}